unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.1.4 =
+* Tweak: If sb_instagram_js_options is not defined, a default object is set.
+* Tweak: Added a text link in the settings page footer to our new free [YouTube plugin](https://wordpress.org/plugins/feeds-for-youtube/)
+* Fix: Local images not being used when available in certain circumstances.

+= 2.1.3 =
+* New: Added filter "sbi_settings_pages_capability" to change what permission is needed to access settings pages.
+* Tweak: Updated language files for version 2.0+.
+* Tweak: Better error messages for no posts being found and API request delays.
+* Tweak: If "Favor Local Images" setting is in use, a 640px resolution image will be created for images coming from a personal account.
+* Tweak: Better error recovery when image file not found when viewing the feed.
+* Tweak: Button and input field styling updated to look better with WordPress 5.3.
+* Fix: Accounts that were connected prior to version 1.12 would not show the follow button if the header was not also displayed.
+Visit the "Configure" tab to have the account automatically updated.
+* Fix: MySQL error when retrieving resized images.
+Thanks [the-louie](https://github.com/the-louie)!
+* Fix: When using the new Twenty Twenty theme, Instagram icon in "follow" button displaying as block and causing the button text to appear on a new line.

 = 2.1.2 =
 * New: Added setting "API request size" on the "Customize" tab to allow requesting of more posts than are in the feed.
 Setting this to a high number will prevent no posts being found if you often post IG TV posts and use a personal account.
 * Tweak: Removed width and height attributes from the image element in the feed to prevent notices about serving scaled images in optimization tools.